CICE-Consortium/Icepack/doc/source/science_guide/sg_tracers.rst

 The graphic on the right illustrates the *grid cell* fraction of ponds or level ice as defined by the tracers.
-The chart on the left provides corresponding ice thickness and pond depth averages over the grid cell, sea ice and pond area fractions. *Note that the cesm pond option has been deprecated.*
+The chart on the left provides corresponding ice thickness and pond depth averages over the grid cell, sea ice and pond area fractions.

 .. _fig-tracers: